mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### **Machine Guns/Assault Cannons**
 Gunnery

 Machine guns come in three categories—light, medium, and heavy—that determine their Attack Ratings.
 All, even the “light” ones, are bulky and unwieldy.
-A light machine gun is bigger and heavier than most rifles, while medium machine guns and heavy machine guns can only be carried by someone with Strength of 3+ and 5+, respectively, since they are designed as vehicle- mounted weapons.
+A light machine gun is bigger and heavier than most rifles, while medium machine guns and heavy machine guns can only be carried by someone with Stamina of 3+ and 5+, respectively, since they are designed as vehicle- mounted weapons.
 Machine guns can take top, barrel, and underbarrel accessories.

 **Ingram Valiant**

 The Valiant light machine gun sits in the hands of mercenary units the world over.
 Basic equipment includes a rigid stock with shock pad, a laser sight, and a barrel-mounted gas-vent system.

-**Stoner-Ares M202**

-This medium machine gun packs a tremendous punch and is often found in the hands of trolls with no concept of subtlety.
-It’s a brutally simple weapon, but accessorizing is always an option for those with a taste for more complexity.

 **RPK HMG**

 This heavy machine gun is used by militaries across eastern Europe and Asia.
 Usually set up as a vehicle-mounted weapon, it comes standard with a detachable tripod, as the RPK is best fired from a prone, sitting, or kneeling position when not mounted on a vehicle.

-**Panther XXL**

-Bulky, ugly, deadly, and as destructive as they come.
-Panther’s XXL model of assault cannon is the thing of nightmares on the street.
-To make sure every shot counts, it comes with a built-in smartgun system.

 **SPECIAL WEAPONS**

 Use the Exotic Ranged Weapon skill when firing these weapons.

 **Ares S-III Super Squirt**